ropez/hitman/README.md

 The other JSON-paths, `name` and `value` refer to data within each object of the array.

-## Batch execution
+## Flurry rush attach

 It's possible to use hitman for simple performance/stress testing an API.
-This is done by giving `--batch N` on the command line, where `N` is the number of requests to send.
+This is done by giving `--flurry N` on the command line, where `N` is the number of requests to send.
 In this mode, interactive prompts are currently not supported, so it can only be used when all substitutions are available in scope, have fallback values, or are given on the command line.

 By default, it uses 10 parallel connections to execute `N` requests as quickly as possible.
 It's possible to specify the number of connections with the `--connections` option.
-For instance, `--batch 100 --connections 100` will try to send all 100 requests in parallel.
+For instance, `--flurry 100 --connections 100` will try to send all 100 requests in parallel.

 ## Watch mode